alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 - we love the concept because it means work in smaller things
 - we can break less stuff so it gives us more confidences
 - we depend on less people to achieve what we want
+- and we expect to scale only based on our use case
 {{% /note %}}

 {{% /section %}}